-Claimants who embark upon litigation or arbitration sometimes find that they need to unlock the value of their claim before the final hearing or before an award has been enforced, whether to alleviate cash cash-flow pressure elsewhere, or provide working capital for the business during the life of the claim.
+Claimants who embark upon litigation or arbitration sometimes find that they need to unlock the value of their claim before the final hearing, whether to alleviate cash-flow pressure elsewhere or to provide working capital for the business during the life of the claim.

 – an immediate non-refundable cash payment to the claimant; and

 – the funder will assume responsibility for funding the legal or enforcement costs going forward.

 Very often the purchase price will include both an upfront payment and a share of any recovery generated by the funder.

 TheJudge can help claimants holding a judgment or award in their favour and seeking financial and/or strategic support to collect on it.

 The enforcement process can be a long and costly one.
 The claimant will have already made a huge investment of time and money in securing a judgement.
 They may not have the appetite for another phase of legal proceedings in what could be several jurisdictions in order to seize assets and enforce their claim.

 TheJudge works closely with a number of funders who specialize in the enforcement process, in return for a share of the recovery.
 Such funders may also consider monetizing the award.

 Enforcement funders often add significant value beyond the cash they invest.
 A number have specialist in-house teams capable of efficiently identifying assets and formulating strategies to enforce in multiple jurisdictions.